dpnpinto/PintArch/README.md

 ### Second key line
 * MODKEY a -> Togle Gaps
 * MODKEY | ShiftMask a -> Defeult Gaps
-* MODKEY s -> Toggle sticky Windows (when stiky is on windows is visible in all workspaces)
 * MODKEY d -> Start Menu (I use Rofi)
 * MODKEY f -> togle window view to full screen
 * MODKEY | ShiftMask f -> No layout Floating window